Tony-Chau/My-Interpreter/README.md

 # My Interpreter
 A canceled project that uses .NET uses the YandexTranslate and Systran API.

-Project was cancelled due to Yandex API limitation to allow one translation per day.
+Project was cancelled due to Yandex API limitation (free version) to allow one translation per day.
 The API keys will also be censored.

 The project was originally meant to be a message app, but due to limitations, it was not possible.
 Only the .NET API was completed.